DataDog/dd-trace-php/appsec/README.md

 git submodule update --init --recursive
 ````

-Once you have all the submodules initialized run:
+Once you have all the submodules initialized run the following commands in the appsec directory:

 ```
 mkdir build